gkumarg/eye-state-classification/README.md

 Step 3: Baseline comparison of models

+Multiple models are compared to see which one to select.
+XGBoost seems to do better and it was selected for further training as seen in train.py.

 Step 4: Model Selection

+XGBoost model was selected and further hyperparameter optimization was done to get the best parameters that gave the best f1 score.

 Step 5: Final Model Training

 A final XGBoost model was trained.
-Getting a very accurate model was not the objective for this project.
+Getting a very accurate model was not the main objective for this project.

 Step 6: Model Saving

+Model is saved in models folder after final training with the best estimator from hyperparameter tuning.

-Step 7: Flask webapp for the model deployment
+Step 7: Flask web-service for the model deployment

+Predict.py is a flask app that opens port and can be tested.

+When called, it calls predict that loads the json and runs model inference and provides an output as a json

+Predict_test.py can be called to run the features through this call.
+The port numbers should be the same.

 Step 8: Containerizing the app with Docker

+See Dockerfile for how it was setup.

+Main docker commands used:

+docker build -t sleep-detect:latest .

+docker run -it --rm -p 9696:9696  sleep-detect:latest

 ![Docker Run](assets/docker_run.jpg)

 Results from running the app:

 ![Webapp-Results](assets/webapp_results.jpg)